-On May 27, 2025, the Company announced the execution of an agency agreement with RSK Environment Ltd. ("RSK"), a global environmental consulting, engineering and technical services business, headquartered in the
+On May 7, 2025, the Company executed an agency agreement with RSK Environment Ltd. ("RSK"), a global environmental consulting, engineering and technical services business, headquartered in the United Kingdom, authorizing RSK to act as the Company's authorized facilitator for marketing and promoting ZenGUARD[TM] Enhanced Air Filters in more than 20 countries.
+Under the agreement, RSK will identify and develop sales opportunities for ZenGUARD[TM] Enhanced Air Filters internationally, including the GCC region.

-UK on May 7, 2025.
-This agreement enables RSK to act as Zentek's authorized facilitator for marketing and promoting its ZenGUARD[TM] Enhanced Air Filters in more than 20 countries.
-Under the agreement, RSK will support Zentek's international growth by identifying and developing sales opportunities for ZenGUARD[TM] Enhanced Air Filters in key global markets, including the Gulf Cooperation Council ("GCC") region.
-Zentek will retain full responsibility for manufacturing and fulfillment while compensating RSK with a fixed commission on sales generated within the designated territories.
+On May 27, 2025, the Company announced the execution of an agency agreement with RSK Environment Ltd. ("RSK"), a global environmental consulting, engineering and technical services business, headquartered in the UK on May 7, 2025.
+This agreement enables RSK to act as the Company's authorized facilitator for marketing and promoting its ZenGUARDTM Enhanced Air Filters in more than 20 countries.
+Under the agreement, RSK will support the Company's international growth by identifying and developing sales opportunities for ZenGUARDTM Enhanced Air Filters in key global markets, including the GCC region.
+The Conpany will retain full responsibility for manufacturing and fulfillment while compensating RSK with a fixed commission on sales generated within the designated territories.
 The term of the agreement is for three years, with additional renewal options.